 \subsection{Poisson Noise Constraints on the Tracer Spectrum}

-In the Poisson-noise sensitivity forecast presented in Sec.~\ref{S:results_shot}, we assume the tracer population has the same averaged spectrum as our IGL model spectrum.
-This is not necessarily true if we select a certain type of source for cross correlation (e.g., ELG, QSO), where the Poisson noise signal will be the averaged spectrum of the tracer sources.
-Therefore we can extract potentially distinct information from the Poisson-noise spectrum.
+In the Poisson noise sensitivity forecast presented in Sec.~\ref{S:results_shot}, we assume the tracer population has the same averaged spectrum as our IGL model spectrum.
+This is not necessarily true if we select a certain type of source for cross-correlation (e.g., ELG, QSO), where the Poisson noise signal will be the averaged spectrum of the tracer sources.
+Therefore we can extract potentially distinct information from the Poisson noise spectrum.
 As a demonstration, we consider a case of cross-correlating SPHEREx with quasars from DESI at $z=2$, using a quasar spectrum and luminosity function model described in Sec.~\ref{S:QSO}.
 The constraints on the averaged quasar spectrum, $\left. d(\nu I_\nu)/dz\right |_Q$, from the cross Poisson spectrum is shown in Fig.~\ref{F:QSO}.
 Using the small-scale cross-correlation information of SPHEREx with the quasar sample, we can obtain a high-SNR measurement on the average quasar spectrum at near-infrared wavelengths across redshift.

-Given the high SNR value from the Poisson-noise measurements in all cases considered in this work, it is also feasible to gain more information from Poisson-noise by splitting the tracers into sub-samples by different properties.
-For example, we can select galaxies by their stellar mass, star formation rate, morphology, and constrain their average spectrum individually.
+Given the high-SNR value from the Poisson noise measurements in all cases considered in this work, it is also feasible to gain more information from Poisson noise by splitting the tracers into sub-samples by different properties.
+For example, we can select galaxies by their stellar mass, star formation rate, and morphology, and constrain their average spectrum individually.